ruby-journal/cricos_scrape.rb/README.md

 ## Import Institutions

-Following rake task will loop through the pages with provided IDs and will store the results in OUTPUT_DATA_FILE.
-You can find default ENVIRONMENT settings below:
+Following rake task will loop through the pages with provided IDs and will store the results in `OUTPUT_DATA_FILE`.
+You can find default `ENVIRONMENT` settings below:

 ```